-ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination: (Core)

-II.A.4.a).(9).(a)

-Residents must not be required to sign a non-competition guarantee or restrictive covenant.
-(Core)

-document verification of education for all residents within 30 days of completion of or departure from the program; (Core)

-provide verification of an individual resident's education upon the resident's request, within 30 days; and.
+II.A.4.a).(9) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core) II.A.4.a).(9).(a) Residents must not be required to sign a non-competition guarantee or restrictive covenant.
+II.A.4.a).(10) document verification of education for all residents within 30 days of completion of or departure from the program; (Core) II.A.4.a).(11) provide verification of an individual resident's education upon the resident's request, within 30 days; and, (Core) II.A.4.a).(12) provide applicants who are offered an interview with information related to their eligibility for the relevant specialty board examination(s).
 (Core)